Document

 The thinking behind this didn't begin with this page.
 It accumulated.

-a pleasant view — a practice that lives like this before it argues for it.
+a pleasant view — a practice that has lived it before arguing for it.
 Local, simple, dependable.
 The site is the thing, not a demo of it.

 Set in the system serif.
 Nothing fetched from anywhere.